bitrise-io/devcenter/docs/bitrise-cli/index.md

     and once the virtual machine is ready, the build is performed through the Bitrise CLI.

-## Bitrise CLI - the offline runner
+## Bitrise CLI - the open source, offline, automation runner

 To run a Bitrise build on your machine, you can install our [open source runner](https://www.bitrise.io/cli) and use the `bitrise` command to execute your _workflows_ locally.